-POSSESSION OF A SMALL AMOUNT OF MARIJUANA FOR DISTRIBUTION OR PERSONAL USE
+POSSESSION OF A SMALL AMOUNT OF MARIJUANA LAWYER

 The crime of Possessing a Small Amount of Marijuana should not be taken lightly, as you will lose your driver's license and have a permanent criminal record if convicted.
 To prove you guilty of this offense, the Commonwealth must establish that you had direct or constructive possession of 30 grams or less of marijuana.
 Direct possession occurs when marijuana is found on your person, such as in your pocket or in a joint you're holding.
 Constructive possession applies when drugs are not found on your person, but in an area you control, such as a home or vehicle.